spree/spree-guides/content/v2.2/developer/tutorials/extensions_tutorial.md

 ### Adding Our Extension to the Spree Application

-Before we continue development of our extension, let's add it to the Spree application we created in the [last tutorial](/developer/getting_started.html).
+Before we continue development of our extension, let's add it to the Spree application we created in the <%= link_to "last tutorial", "developer/getting_started_tutorial" %>.
 This will allow us to see how the extension works with an actual Spree store while we develop it.

 Within the `mystore` application directory, add the following line to the bottom of our `Gemfile`: